spark-86/trust-archi/public/md/genesis-clock.md

 ## ⏱️ 1.
 Purpose

-Legacy timekeeping (UTC, Unix epoch, ISO 8601) fails to provide deterministic, verifiable, and gravity-agnostic timestamps.
+Legacy timekeeping (UTC, Unix epoch, ISO 8601) fails to provide deterministic and cryptographically verifiable timestamps.
 The Genesis Clock solves this by:

 -   Using **sidereal rotation**, not solar time, as its base unit
 -   Eliminating time zones, leap seconds, and cultural offsets